technofocus-pte/fbricdataenggdepth/Lab guides/Use Case 02/Usecase02.md

       ![](./media/image88.png)

-3. Use the **View options** button at the top right of the chart to display the options pane for the chart.
+3. Use the **Customize chart** button at the top right of the chart to display the options pane for the chart.
 Then set the options as follows and select **Apply**: